Miss Pooja: Personal life

-Miss Pooja was born to Inderpal Kainth and Saroj Devi, a family of sikhs in Rajpura, Punjab.

-She did B.A in Vocal and Instrumental Skills from Punjabi University.
-She also completed her M.A. in music from PGGCG Chandigarh and then B.Ed. in Music.
-Pooja also worked as a music teacher in Patel Public School, Rajpura.

-Miss Pooja also joined BJP and was projected for the Hoshiarpur Lok Sabha reserved constituency.
+Miss Pooja was born to Inderpal Kainth and Saroj Devi in Rajpura, Punjab.
+She obtained her B.A. in Vocal and Instrumental Skills from Punjabi University and pursued her M.A. in music from PGGCG Chandigarh, followed by a B.Ed. in music.
+She subsequently served as a music teacher at Patel Public School in Rajpura.
+Miss Pooja also became affiliated with the BJP and was put forth as a candidate for the Hoshiarpur Lok Sabha reserved constituency.
+Political analyses suggested that her candidacy was intended to appeal to the Dalit community, to which she belonged, as the constituency was reserved for Scheduled Castes.
+However, she refuted such claims during her briefings to news channels.

 Career

-She started her professional career in 2006, with the release of a duet song, Jaan Ton Piyari.
-She also judges the Punjabi singing reality show Voice of Punjab.
+In 2006, Miss Pooja launched her professional career with the release of the duet song "Jaan Ton Piyari."
+She served as a judge on the Punjabi singing reality show, Voice of Punjab.

-In 2006, Miss Pooja debuted with her first duet song "Jaan Ton Piyari".
-In 2009, her debut solo album was "Romantic Jatt" and the music video of her song "Do Nain" from that album was shot in Toronto, Canada.
-In 2010, her first two films were "Panjaban" and "Channa Sachi Muchi".
-In 2012, the music video of her song "Shona Shona" from her third solo album "Jattitude" was shot in Hong Kong and she also made a debut in the Bollywood Industry with the song "Second Hand Jawani" from the film "Cocktail".
-In 2013, her third film was "Pooja Kiven Aa" and the fourth film was "Ishq Garaari".
+Her journey in the music industry began in 2006 with her debut duet "Jaan Ton Piyari".
+Progressing further, in 2009 she released her first solo album, Romantic Jatt, featuring the music video for her song "Do Nain", shot in Toronto, Canada.

+Expanding her repertoire, Miss Pooja ventured into acting in 2010 with her roles in the films Panjaban and Channa Sachi Muchi.
+Continuing her multifaceted career, she released her third solo album Jattitude in 2012, accompanied by the music video for "Shona Shona", filmed in Hong Kong.
+Furthermore, she marked her Bollywood debut with the song "Second Hand Jawani" from the movie Cocktail.

+In subsequent years, Miss Pooja continued her cinematic journey with the release of her third film, Pooja Kiven Aa in 2013, followed by Ishq Garaari.